heatmiser/openstack13/README.md

+## NOTE THAT THE FOLLOWING DOCUMENTATION IS CURRENTLY A WORK IN PROGRESS AND IS NOT READY FOR USAGE AT THE MOMENT
-## Red Hat OpenStack Platform 11
+## Red Hat OpenStack Platform 13

-This document describes how to install Red Hat OpenStack Platform 11 on a single physical host with KVM.
+This document describes how to install Red Hat OpenStack Platform 13 on a single physical host with KVM.

-``Note``: Only for testing and not recommanded for production environment.
+``Note``: Only for dev/test and not recommended for production environment.

 The configuration of the physical host (Hypervisor):
 ```